A service to remember those lost and suffering due to substance misuse.

-Testimony from a member of our Next Steps recovery support programme
+Poem read by Claire Duckworth, member of our Next Steps recovery support programme

-A song from Unity Service and Data Manager, Ellie Coulson.
+Song 'I'll never love again' by Lady Gaga from Unity Service and Data Manager, Ellie Coulson.
 During this, attendees are invited to come forward and light a candle

-Testimony from a client of our Outside The Wire veteran support programme
+Poem read by John Harvey, a client of our Outside The Wire veteran support programme

-Inspirational talk/short reflection from Canon Richard Capper
+A short reflection from Canon Richard Capper

-A Song ‘You’ve got a friend’ by Carol King from Unity and Affected Others Norfolk Counsellor North, West & Breckland, Suzanne Stephan.
+Song ‘You’ve got a friend’ by Carol King from Unity and Affected Others Norfolk Counsellor North, West & Breckland, Suzanne Stephan.
 During this, remembrance candles be distributed

-Lord’s Prayer with Reverend Keith James
+Lord’s Prayer with Stephen Lock

 Hymn – Abide with me